jbearce/new-site/CONTRIBUTING.md

 This task simply runs `gulp` every time a change is made in `./src`.
 If you followed the [Advanced setup instructions](#advanced), you may also use the flag `--sync` in order to automatically refresh the page every time a change is detected (i.e. `gulp watch --sync`).

-### `gulp ftp`
+### `gulp upload`

 This task allows you to upload changed files from the terminal.
-On first run, it will prompt you for FTP credentials, storing them in `./config.json` locally.
-You may also use the flag `--ftp` in conjunction with the primary `gulp` task to compile and then immediately upload (i.e. `gulp --ftp`).
+On first run, it will prompt you for remote credentials, storing them in `./config.json` locally.
+You may also use the flag `--upload` in conjunction with the primary `gulp` task to compile and then immediately upload (i.e. `gulp --upload`).

 ## Releasing a Package